MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SubmitSamplesConsent

 Specifies how Windows Defender checks for user consent for certain samples.
+Valid values are:

+- 0 or AlwaysPrompt
+- 1 or SendSafeSamples
+- 2 or NeverSend
+- 3 or SendAllSamples

-If consent has previously been granted, Windows Defender submits the samples.
-Otherwise, if the **MAPSReporting** parameter does not have a value of Disabled, Windows Defender prompts the user for consent.
+If consent was previously granted, Windows Defender submits the samples.
+Otherwise, Windows Defender prompts the user for consent if the value of the **MAPSReporting** parameter isn't Disabled.
-The acceptable values for this parameter are:

-- 0: Always prompt
-- 1: Send safe samples automatically
-- 2: Never send
-- 3: Send all samples automatically

 ```yaml
 Type: SubmitSamplesConsentType